konfuzio-ai/konfuzio-sdk/docs/sdk/examples/helloworld.md

 ## Create Regex-based Annotations

+**Pro Tip**: Read our technical blog post [Automated Regex](https://helm-nagel.com/Automated-Regex-Generation-based-on-examples) to find out how we use Regex to detect outliers in our annotated data.

 Let's see a simple example of how can we use the `konfuzio_sdk` package to get information on a project and to post annotations.

 You can follow the example below to post annotations of a certain word or expression in the first document uploaded.